Oliver Prescott: Son

-His son, also named Oliver (4 April 1762, Groton – 26 September 1827, Newburyport, Massachusetts), graduated at Harvard in 1783.
-He prepared for college at Dummer Academy, Byfield Parish, Newbury, Mass.; entered Harvard Coll.
-In 1779; grad.
-In 1783; studied medicine with his father, but completed his professional education with Dr. James Lloyd, a celebrated physician of Boston.
+His son, also named Oliver (4 April 1762, Groton – 26 September 1827, Newburyport, Massachusetts), graduated Harvard College in 1783.
+He prepared for college at Dummer Academy, Byfield Parish, Newbury, Mass.; entered Harvard College In 1779; graduated in 1783; studied medicine with his father, but completed his professional education with Dr. James Lloyd, a celebrated physician of Boston.
 He has admitted a licentiate by the censors of the Mass.
 Medical Society in June 1786.
-He was appointed surgeon to the regiment under Col. Henry Woods, which, together with other regiments was under command of Gen Lincoln.
+He was appointed surgeon to the regiment under Col. Henry Woods, which, together with other regiments was commanded by Gen Lincoln.
 These troops were collected and organized for the purpose of suppressing the Shays' Rebellion.
-He was afterward made surgeon of the 6th Regiment of the 3rd Division of the militia, which he held until he resigned in 1800.
+He was afterward made surgeon of the 6th Regiment of the 3rd Division of the militia, which he was until he resigned in 1800.
 In 1800 he was elected a member of the Massachusetts Medical Society and was afterward one of its counselors.
-He delivered the Annual Discourse before the Society in 1813, and in 1814 received the honorary degree of Doctor of Medicine from Harvard College.
-In 1825 he was elected a member of the Corporation of the Massachusetts General Hospital and was elected Vice President of the Medical Society in 1827.
-Dr. Prescott had a very extensive practice in his native town of Groton and the towns adjacent.
+He delivered the Annual Discourse before the society in 1813, and in 1814 received the honorary degree of Doctor of Medicine from Harvard College.
+In 1825 he was elected a member of the Corporation of the Massachusetts General Hospital and was elected vice president of the Medical Society in 1827.
+Prescott had a very extensive practice in his native town of Groton and the towns adjacent.

-Dr. Prescott was repeatedly, and for many years, called by the citizens of Groton to participate in the management of their municipal affairs, being chosen town clerk, and selectman, (of which he was chairman from 1804 to 1811) repeatedly, 1809–1810, and on, chosen a representative to the General Court.
-He was one of the original founders of Groton Academy, was a trustee and treasurer of the Institution, and manifested a laudable zeal for the promotion of education and science.
+Prescott was repeatedly, and for many years, elected by the citizens of Groton to participate in the management of their municipal affairs, being chosen town clerk, and selectman, (of which he was chairman from 1804 to 1811) repeatedly, 1809–1810, and on, chosen a representative to the General Court.
+He was one of the original founders of Groton Academy, was a trustee and treasurer of the institution, and manifested a laudable zeal for the promotion of education and science.
 Leaving a large practice in Groton, he removed with his family from Groton to Newburyport, in February 1811, hoping to receive benefits from a residence near the sea, together with a greater regularity of life enjoyed by physicians in compact settlements.
-Here his practice soon became extensive and continued so until his death on 26 September 1827 after a short illness of typhus fever, in his 66th year.
+Here his practice soon became extensive and continued so until his death on 26 September 1827 after a brief illness of typhus fever, in his 66th year.